Managed Bare Metal Essentials Service Level Agreement

 Service Availability Commitment

-OVHcloud will use commercially reasonable efforts to ensure that each class of OVHcloud Service identified below is "Available" during a given calendar month equal to the "Monthly Availability Commitment" for such OVHcloud Service as set forth in the table below.
-In the event any of the OVHcloud Services do not meet the Monthly Availability Commitment, You will be eligible to receive a Service Credit as described below.
+OVHcloud will use commercially reasonable efforts to ensure that each class of Service identified below is "Available" during a given calendar month equal to the "Monthly Availability Commitment" for such Service as set forth in the table below.
+In the event the Service does not meet the Monthly Availability Commitment, the Customer will be eligible to receive a Service Credit as described below.

 Host Servers99.7%